 No child is immune from bullying.
 Children with disabilities …such as physical, developmental, emotional, intellectual and sensory disabilities—are at an increased risk of being bullied.

 There are a number of factors such as physical vulnerability, social skill challenges, or intolerant environments which could increase the risk.
 Some children with disabilities may bully others.

 If your child has food allergies or other health conditions such as epilepsy or juvenile diabetes, they may be at higher risk of being bullied.
-Often kids will make fun of their peers who have food allergies or special health conditions due to the exposure of these conditions.
+Often kids could make fun of tthose who have food allergies or special health conditions due to the exposure of these conditions and not understanding them.
 This type of bullying could cause your child not to take necessary medications and put them at risk.

 Parents can help their children by:

 - Be on the lookout for bullying

 - Listen to what your child is telling you

 - Pay attention to your child’s moods

 - Never ignore self-destructive behaviors like running away from home, cutting or talking about suicide Watch your child’s sleeping habits

 - Look deeper if your child’s grades begin to fall